Miller Center presents the Presidential Ideas Festival May 21 - 23. Rooms available.

 UVA, Thomas Jefferson's Monticello, Teddy Roosevelt's Pine Knot, James Monroe's Ash-Lawn Highland, Michie Tavern, the Blue Ridge Parkway and Skyline Drive, the Brew Ridge Trail and the historic districts of Charlottesville, Batesville and Covesville.

-The Mid-way Tasting Triangle: Walk to Pippin Hill Farm and Vineyard or drive 1 minute to either Albemarle Ciderworks and Vintage Virginia Apples or Loving Cup Organic Vineyard and Winery.
-Just to our east Blenheim, Wisdom Oak, Trump and First Colony.
-Just to our west Pollack, King Family, Veritas, Hilltop, Cardinal Point and Flying Fox.
+The Mid-Way Tasting Triangle: Walk to Pippin Hill Farm and Vineyard or drive 1 minute to either Albemarle Ciderworks and Vintage Virginia Apples or Loving Cup Organic Vineyard and Winery.
+Just to our east Blenheim, Wisdom Oak, Trump and First Colony Vineyards.
+Just to our west Pollack, King Family, Veritas, Hilltop, Cardinal Point and Flying Fox Vineyards.

 The Inn at the Crossroads has been accommodating travelers since it was built in 1820.
 It is listed on the National Historic Register and has been designated a Virginia Historic Landmark.
 This property is also part of the Southern Albemarle Rural Historic District.